-Funded with a three year grant (2010-2013), the project works with 6 schools around the state with exisiting school garden programs.
+Funded with a three year grant (2010-2013), and a three year extension (2013-2016), the project works with 10 schools around the state with exisiting school garden programs.
 Each school receives site consultation, a high tunnel structure, $1500 to purchase materials, and program support from the project partners.
 With the assistance of these pilot sites, we are developing a resource guide for teaching and learning in school-based high tunnels.

-For more information on the project, current pilot sites, and applying to be a pilot site, please see below:
+For more information on the project, please see below:

 High Tunnels in Schools

 In recent years, the use of high tunnels (unheated greenhouse structures covered by a single layer of clear polyethylene plastic) to extend the crop growing season by about a month at both ends has become an important part of vegetable, berry and flower production in New York State.

 Although widely used by growers, this production technique has not been recognized as relevant to school-based agricultural education (SBAE) or elementary-level education that involves agriculture.
 Yet in New York State the academic or programmatic calendar for schools does not mesh well with the growing season, and as a result, educators are unable to maximize the potential for garden-based learning and agricultural literacy.
 They have therefore become increasingly interested in practices that extend the season without the increased cost, expertise and maintenance associated with greenhouse production.
 We believe that high tunnels could be a desirable technology for educational institutions with the desire to implement and expand on local garden production, and could concurrently provide many desirable educational outcomes.